Winter Solstice

 Now, I realize of course that putting up greenery is also a Christmas tradition, and that many of you who celebrate that holiday probably already have wreaths on your doors and trees decorating your homes...

-One of my favorite things to do right around solstice is visit this particular grove of cedars, pines and spruces that I really love.
-I collect a few branches (mostly already downed) and bring them home to make into a wreath.
+There is a grove of cedars, pines and spruces that I really love, and every year I try to go there and collect a few branches to bring them home and make into a wreath.

 Outings like this are a chance to connect with the forest, to observe what the winter is like there.
 To see the tracks of foxes and wonder about their lives, so different from ours.
-To walk through the cold fresh air and let winter sink into your bones, and to breathe in the scent of pines.
+To walk through the cold fresh air and let the calm of winter sink into your bones.

 (Of course, when gathering from the wild, always try to be careful and conscientious about what you take.
 For tips on how to wildcraft, you can check out this post.
 And this one is specifically about conifers.)